TrueSparrowSystems/slackmin/README.md

 **14. parseApiParameters**

 `parseApiParameters` parse and get block_actions payload when a user interacts with block component.
 Parse and get view_submission payload when users interact with modal views.
-This middleware should only be used with interactive endpoints.
+This middleware should only be used with interactive components.

 <br>

 **15. extractTriggerId**

 `extractTriggerId` extract trigger_id from interactive routes.
 This middleware should only be used with interactive routes.
- This middleware will not fetch triggerId for view_submission type interactions.
+ This middleware will not fetch trigger_id for view_submission type interactions.

 ## Interactive Components